Plywood vs OSB For Flooring: Which Is The Best Choice?

 Plywood tends to be more expensive because of the manufacturing process and higher-quality wood used in its production.
 OSB is manufactured from smaller, fast-growing trees, making it more economical.

-Durability and Strength: Plywood vs OSB for Flooring
+Durability And Strength: Plywood vs OSB For Flooring

 Durability is a key factor when selecting flooring materials.
 While both plywood and OSB provide solid options, plywood tends to be slightly more durable.
 Plywood’s layered construction gives it superior strength, and it resists warping better than OSB.